Affiliate links on Android Authority may earn us a commission. Learn more.

 If you’re using a wired headset, plugging it in is usually all that’s needed to get it working with a PC.
 Likewise, for wireless headsets that include a dongle, plugging the dongle into a USB port is often all that it takes.

-But there are some notes you should consider.
-Sometimes, plugging in a headset won’t automatically cause all audio to switch to it.
+While simple, there are some things to consider.
+Plugging in a headset won’t automatically cause all audio to switch to it.
 If this happens, here’s what you can do:

 - Left-click the speaker icon at the bottom right-hand corner of the screen.